To purchase Polka Dot crypto you are going to need

 3. Add the extension and make sure you pin it

-4. Next, click in the extension and follow the instruction to set up an account.
+4. Next, click on the extension and follow the instruction to set up an account.

-6. Give you account a descriptive name and create a password.
+6. Give your account a descriptive name and create a password.
 This will allow you to log into your account later.

 7. Awesome.
 Now you have your wallet set up.
 Its public address is that string of letters and numbers the name of the account.
 You can share that with anyone you want and they can send DOT to it.
 For more on this topic check out what is a crypto address.

 Now go to your exchange and from the “portfolio” or “wallet” view where we left off earlier and click on your DOT.
 You should have the option to withdraw.
 Click on the “withdraw” button.